-We can all admit that times are tight and saving money is more important than ever.
-People look for little ways to cut down on their costs, such as driving less, getting groceries instead of eating out, and cutting back on luxury purchases.
-However, some people claim that hundreds of dollars can be saved on energy bills by unplugging appliances and devices from the wall when they’re not being used.
+We can all agree that times are tight and saving money is more important than ever.
+People are looking for small ways to cut their costs, such as driving less, picking up groceries instead of eating, and reducing luxury purchases.
+However, some people claim that hundreds of dollars in energy costs can be saved by pulling appliances off the wall when not in use.

-This idea of plugged-in devices sucking up power, even when in the “off” position or when not in use, has stimulated quite a bit of debate.
-So is it true?
-Do electrical devices passively consume electricity, even when they’re not use?
+This idea of plug-in appliances that suck electricity even when they are “off” or not in use has generated a lot of debate, so is it true?
+Do electrical appliances passively consume electricity even when they are not in use?

-Many people assume that when a plugged-in device is not in use, it couldn’t possibly be using electricity.
-If it isn’t doing “work”, then it shouldn’t be using up electricity, right?
-While that is true for many devices, such as a table lamp or a radio that is turned off, the same isn’t true for all devices.
-Chargers are one of the main points of concern, and are perhaps the most prominent “energy vampires” in your home.
+Many devices, such as a table lamp or radio, are turned off, but not all devices.
+Chargers are one of the main concerns and are perhaps the most prominent “energy vampires” in your home.

-In our modern age, many people have multiple devices, such as laptops, tablets, and smartphones, all of which need to be constantly charged to keep us connected.
-This has led to multiple chargers being left at home and at the office, often plugged into the wall with the cord conveniently waiting for the next time your phone needs some juice.
+Many people have multiple devices such as laptops, tablets, and smartphones in our modern age, all of which need to be constantly charged to keep us connected.
+This has led to multiple chargers being left at home, and the office is often plugged into the wall with the cord conveniently waiting for the next time your phone needs some juice.

-Cable boxes, Apple TVs, Xbox consoles and any other modern application of that sort also results in a constant drain on your power.
+Cable boxes, Apple TVs, Xbox consoles, and any other modern application of this kind also result in constant power consumption.
 While it isn’t that realistic to unplug the cable box every time you turn off the television, these devices often wait in a “standby mode”, constantly drawing power so they can snap to attention and activity at the touch of a button.
 Furthermore, running a constant router and cable box 24×7 is foolish if you don’t spend that much time online!

-Power strips are great devices for controlling power flow to large clusters of objects, but when the power strip is perpetually left on, that can also drain electricity unnecessarily, adding to your bill.
+Power strips are great devices for controlling the flow of power to large groups of objects, but if the power strip stays on all the time, it can also unnecessarily tap electricity and add to your bill.

 How Many Clocks Do You Really Need?

-There isn’t one clear solution to the problem of energy vampires, but there are a number of ways that you can inform yourself about what devices use phantom power, and try to cut down on your usage.
-There are even products you can buy, called electricity usage meters, where you can test which devices in your home are sucking this unused power out of your walls and into your energy bills.
+There is no clear solution to the problem of energy vampires, but there are many ways to find out what devices use phantom power and try to reduce consumption.
+There are even products that you can buy, so-called electricity meters, where you can test which devices in your home are sucking this unused power out of your walls and increasing your energy bills.

-So, in answer to the original question, some devices do pull phantom energy that can add up over time, so being informed and conscientious about what you plug in, and how long you leave it there, can help you save money and protect the environment!
+So to answer the original question, some devices draw phantom energy that can add up over time.
+Being informed and conscientious about what you plug in and how long you’re leaving it there can help you save money and protect the environment at the same time.